mabelc/forcasting/README.md

-# forcasting
+# Forcasting

-Python code for Forecasting: Principles and Practice
+My python code for some examples from the book: Forecasting: Principles and Practice.